Hong'an County: History

 In 845 BC, Marquis Wen (文侯) Huang Meng (黃孟) (aka Huang Zhang; 黃璋) moved the capital of the State of Huang from Yicheng to Huangchuan (present-day Huangchuan, Henan).
 Huang Xi's descendants ruled the State of Huang until 648 BC when it was destroyed and conquered by the State of Chu.
 The Marquis of Huang, Marquis Mu (穆侯) Huang Qisheng (黃企生), fled to the state of Qi.
 The people of Huang were forced to relocate to Chu.
 They settled in the region of present-day Hubei province, in a region known as the Jiangxia Commandery (江夏郡) during the Han dynasty (206 BC-AD 220).
 There are many places in this region today that were named after Huang e.g. Huanggang, Huangpi, Huangmei, Huangshi, Huang'an (now Hong'an), Huangzhou etc. A large number of the people of Huang were also relocated to regions south of the Yangtze River.

-During the Chinese Civil War, Huang'an County (as it was then known) was a stronghold of the Chinese Communist Party.
+The Huang'an-Macheng Uprising in November 1927 led to the establishment of an early peasants' government in Huang'an, which later became an important foundation for the Eyuwan Soviet.During the Chinese Civil War, Huang'an County (as it was then known) was a stronghold of the Chinese Communist Party.
 It was in Huang'an where in November 1927 Communist guerrillas founded the first peasants' government that would eventually evolve into the future Eyuwan soviet.
 It was also the location where Communist General Xu Haidong founded the Seventh Red Army with a handful of recruits.
 From the core of Huang'an, Macheng, and Guangshan counties, the Eyuwan Soviet would gradually expand to become the second-largest soviet republic in China, with over one million inhabitants.
 The Red Army units based in Eyuwan recruited heavily from Huang'an, and many natives of the county went on to serve in high ranks of the People's Liberation Army.
 In the early 1950s, over 200 PLA generals hailed from Huang'an.
-Two of these men, Dong Biwu and Li Xiannian, both would go on to serve as President of the People's Republic of China.
+Two of these men, Dong Biwu and Li Xiannian, both would go on to serve as President of China.